ledrui/Traffic-Sign-Classifier/writeup.md

 #### 3. Describe how you trained your model.

 The model was trained with the Adam optimizer, batch size = 128 images, initial learning rate was 0.0005 with decrease by 20% every 5 epochs.
-The model was trained for 20 epochs (102400 images in each epoch) with one dataset.
+The model was trained for 20 epochs (102400 images in each epoch).
 The model stopped improving after 10 epochs.

 Variables were initialized with tensorflow using of a truncated normal distribution with mu = 0.0 and sigma = 0.1.
 Learning rate was finetuned by try and error process.

 Traffic sign classes were coded into one-hot encodings.

-Detailed training log can be found in the train_log_f2.csv and train_log_f.csv files (it includes minibatch loss and accuracy)
-Training was performed on a custom built GTX 1070 GPU and it takes about one hour.
+Detailed training log can be found in the t_log.csv and t_log_2.csv files (it includes minibatch loss and accuracy) Training was performed on a custom built GTX 1070 GPU for about 45 minutes.
+The tensorflow implementation of the GoogLenet was inspired from the incredible work of [Nikolas](https://github.com/NikolasEnt)

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.